PacktPublishing/Effective-Python-Penetration-Testing/README.md

-# Effective-Python-Penetration-Testing
+# Effective-Python-Penetration-Working-Testing
 By Packt Publishing

-This is the code repository for [Effective Python Penetration Testing](https://www.packtpub.com/networking-and-servers/effective-python-penetration-testing?utm_source=github&utm_medium=repository), published by [Packt Publishing](https://www.packtpub.com/).
+This is the code repository for best and effective [Effective Python Penetration Testing](https://www.packtpub.com/networking-and-servers/effective-python-penetration-testing?utm_source=github&utm_medium=repository), published by [Packt Publishing](https://www.packtpub.com/).
 It contains all the required files to run the code.

 This book is ideal for those who are comfortable with Python or a similar language and need no help with basic programming concepts but want to understand the basics of penetration testing and the problems pentesters face.
+This book is designed in such a way that anybody who knows any programming language can understand the basics as well as the concepts of Penetration.

 Related Books